-Now far away from the place she called home as a child it is with a mix of yearning and sadness that Pamela talks about Kundulu.
-Just a sprinkling of huts on a rugged natural landscape, from a distance her childhood village in the Eastern Cape midlands could be seen as an idyllic place in which to grow up.
+Just a sprinkling of huts on a rugged natural landscape, from a distance Pamela’s childhood village in the Eastern Cape of South Africa could be seen as an idyllic place in which to grow up.

 Born in 1980s apartheid South Africa

 During the 1980s many men and women of colour sought jobs in the big cities to support their families.
 Pamela’s mother, was one of those forced to leave her small children in the care of family.
 They didn’t see her much, not by choice on either side, but she would regularly send money home to provide for her children.
 Holiday homecomings were happy family reunions that would always end with her heading off again to find work as a domestic worker.

 Some necessities that most people take for granted like easy access to water, microwaves and electricity were unfamiliar to Pamela and her family.
 While she didn’t have fancy clothes or elaborate furniture, there was always fire to warm her, food to eat, plenty of singing, drumming, dancing and traditional Xhosa cultural values.
 By village standards they might even have been considered ‘well off’.

 For Pamela, walking a fair distance to the mountain to collect water, tending the cows and goats (both usually the jobs of a boy), and cooking over an open fire were commonplace.
 These daily chores were not without the moments of resentment any young girl in her place would experience from time to time.
 Still, she was the oldest.
 There was no man of the house, her brother was little more than a toddler, and her grandmother couldn’t do it all on her own.

 Each day would begin with waking up early to go to the kraal (animal enclosure) to milk the cow and goats, to make fire for tea and the breakfast maize porridge, and to prepare grandmother’s morning bath.
 Morning chores completed, Pamela would head off on foot to school.